Are you looking for the best Kauai resorts for families with kids of all ages? Keep scrolling for my honest review of the Grand Hyatt Kauai in Poipu.

 Camp Hyatt

-We never had an opportunity to use Camp Hyatt, but it’s their childcare services.
+We never had an opportunity to use Camp Hyatt, the Grand Hyatt Kauai kids club, but it’s their childcare service.
 This would be super helpful if you want to do a romantic spa date or enjoy a kid-free dinner for two.
-It looked like a ton of fun for kids, too!
+It looked like a ton of fun for the kids, too!

 Parrots in Lobby